jaruizes/casarrubios-project/README.md

 #### Short-term Goals

-- 🔄 Kubernetes deployment (Helm) and Infrastructure as Code (IaC) for cloud deployments (AWS and Azure)
+- 🔄 Kubernetes deployment (Helm), Infrastructure as Code (IaC) for AWS and GitOps
 - 🔄 Include Schema Registry, Avro, AsyncAPI, Event Catalog / Apicurio
 - 🔄 Add an API Gateway (Kong for instance) to docker-compose runtime
 - 🔄 MCP (Model Context Protocol) and enhance the AI analysis capabilities with more detailed insights